It Doesn’t Matter How Often You Repeat These Things, They Are Simply Not True

 The third definition of atheism from the Oxford English Dictionary, A pursuit or interest followed with great devotion, does not apply to atheism because many, if not most, atheists are just godless.
 They don’t talk about it.
 They don’t write about it.
 Some don’t even share it with anyone else.
 While many of us do talk about it, at length, and it is in pursuit of something, in order for atheism to fall under this definition of religion, all atheists – to be considered an atheist – would have to be involved in this pursuit.
 We simply are not.
 Atheism requires no action, no pursuit, no interest.
 It’s simply a lack of belief in gods.

-Atheists hate God: As an atheist, I hate God about as much as I hate the glittering, pink unicorn named Steve that eats the berries off my strawberry plants every June.
-I don’t hate God and if an atheist tells you they do, they are not an atheist.
+As an atheist, I hate God about as much as I hate the glittering, pink unicorn named Steve that eats the berries off my strawberry plants every June.
+Which is to say: I don’t.
+If an atheist tells you they do, they are not an atheist.
 Atheism’s sole requirement is to not believe in a god, so how can an atheist hate one?
 We reject the claim that a god exists.
 We are critical of religious ideas.
 Hating god, though, that’s something only a theist could do.

 Further, atheists don’t often believe in the concept of sin.
 Sin, as it is defined in the Oxford English Dictionary, is: